 Miller House is home to 42 William Smith students.
-It houses upper-class level women in single and double bedrooms and first-year women in double and triple rooms.
-All of the rooms are equipped with full telephone, cable, and computer/Internet access.
+Miller House has single, double, and trip style bedrooms.
+All of the rooms are equipped with cable and computer/Internet access.

-The house has a kitchen, a bathroom on each floor, vending machines and laundry facilities.
-The Women’s Collective Community is also located in the basement.
+The house has a kitchen, a bathroom on each floor, and laundry facilities.

 Room dimensions: 14’1”x 12’5” to 15’ x 10’